-As well as meeting academic entry requirements, all applicants for physiotherapy must have a broad understanding of the profession, and must have gained work experience with a chartered physiotherapist before applying.
-This is to ensure that applicants are fully aware of the breadth of practice of the physiotherapist and are aware of the wide variety of areas of practice in different settings and with all groups of the population.
+As well as meeting academic entry requirements, all applicants for Physiotherapy must demonstrate a good understanding of the breadth of the profession and the diverse settings where Physiotherapists may work.
+Work experience shadowing a Physiotherapist is highly recommended, however, where shadowing experience isn't possible, knowledge of the profession may be gained through attending University open days or careers events, talking to qualified Physiotherapists, reading professional publications or researching online.
 When writing personal statements applicants are also asked to give evidence of communication, teamwork and leadership skills and to demonstrate an awareness of the qualities and values required to be a physiotherapist.
 Guidance on completing personal statements is published on the course website.
 Applicants are screened online using a scoring sheet that assesses whether a student exceeds, meets or does not meet the required criteria.